 - This includes copy you’d like to see on your website and other pertinent information such as:

-- What services or goods you provide, and a concise run through of what is included with each
+- What services or goods do you provide, and a concise run-through of what is included with each

-- ALL of your contact information.
-Make sure you include every way that a customer is able to contact you by.
+- All of your contact information.
+Make sure you include every way that a customer is able to contact you.
 This can include email, phone, fax, Facebook messages, carrier pigeons, and snail mail.

-- You should also include your high resolution photos in here as well.
-As with your logo, most web deisngers prefer images in PNG, JPG, or GIF formats.
+- You should also include your high-resolution photos here as well.
+As with your logo, most web designers prefer images in PNG, JPG, or GIF formats.
 The larger the better, as it’s rather hard to make a 200px x 200px photo into a background for your website.
-If you don’t have any high quality photos for your new website, you can find reasonably priced stock images all over the interwebs.
+If you don’t have high-quality photos for your new website, you can find reasonably priced stock images all over the interwebs.
 My favorite is unsplash.com, along with wellnessstockshop.com and katemaxstock.com.

 - Another factor is to consider how you’re going to host your website.
-Does your designer/ developer offer that as a service, or do you need to budget in hosting with your new upgrade?
-If you already have an existing website, you will need to have your log in credentials ready for them so that they can move your new website to your host when the development phase is complete.
-I use Dreamhost and Siteground for hosting with my clients, if you’re in search of a quality hosting company.
+Does your designer/ developer offer that service, or do you need to budget for hosting with your new upgrade?
+If you already have an existing website, you will need to have your login credentials ready for them so that they can move your new website to your host when the development phase is complete.
+I use Dreamhost and Siteground for hosting with my clients if you’re searching for a quality hosting company.
 I use Siteground myself!
 So you’re in good hands, I promise!

 Have An Idea of What You Like